 The exhibition actually serves a double function in highlighting the role of these women.

-Firstly (and obviously), the exhibition explicitly presents the women’s stories and contributions, taking us from their training through to their critical and commercial achievements.
+Firstly (and obviously), the exhibition explicitly presents the women’s contributions, taking us from their training through to their critical and commercial achievements.

 Secondly, the research process underpinning the exhibition revealed the true extent of the involvement of women in the Wiener Werkstätte story, allowing many to receive overdue acknowledgement and recognition.